We support employees who are reservists, are spouses of serving military personnel, and encourage employees to become Cadet leaders.

 The Defence Employer Recognition Scheme (ERS) encourages employers to support defence and inspire others to do the same.
 The scheme encompasses bronze, silver and gold awards for employer organisations that pledge, demonstrate or advocate support to defence and the armed forces community, and align their values with the Armed Forces Covenant.

-Bassetlaw District Council is proud to hold the Silver Award.
+Bassetlaw District Council is proud to hold the Gold Award.

 The Council encourages other businesses to sign up to the scheme.